tungnk123/android-cheat-sheet/android-basics/layout/layout.md

     - **Overlaying Views**: It’s commonly used to overlay elements, such as placing a progress spinner on top of an image.
     - **Positioning**: `FrameLayout` doesn’t allow for direct child positioning.
 Use `Gravity` attributes to control the position of child views.
 - `FrameLayout` is often used as a container for fragments:
+- Holds a single view, but multiple views can be stacked.
+- Use-case: Ideal for displaying one view at a time, like fragments.
 - More:
     - https://developer.android.com/reference/android/widget/FrameLayout
     - https://www.tutorialspoint.com/android/android_frame_layout.htm